What Exactly is Sarcoidosis: Symptoms and Treatment

 4. What exactly is pulmonary sarcoidosis?

 Pulmonary sarcoidosis is a form of sarcoidosis disease that specifically affects the lungs.
-It is one of the most common manifestations of sarcoidosis, where sarcoidosis granulomas form in the lung tissues.
+It is one of the most common manifestations, where granulomas form in the lung tissues.
 This condition can lead to persistent cough, chest discomfort, and other respiratory issues.

 5. Are there any specific tests for sarcoidosis of the lung?